How to use Google Ads

 A/B testing is simply a case of duplicating the ad you create and modifying one thing in your message.

 Step three: setup conversion tracking

-Within Google AdWords, you can set up conversion tracking to monitor how well your ads lead to your most wanted user action (eg. visit your website for information or make a purchase).
+Within Google Ads, you can set up conversion tracking to monitor how well your ads lead to your most wanted user action (eg. visit your website for information or make a purchase).
 Google’s support site has a guide on how to set up conversion tracking that explains the ways to use this function.

 Step four: go live with your ad

 It may be daunting, but hit publish your ads.